Ausangate Climbing (6,384 m) 6 Days – The Ultimate Andean Challenge

 Day 2: Pachaspata – Jampa Pass (5,100 m) – Ausangate Base Camp

-After breakfast, we begin the ascent to Jampa Pass (5,100 m), one of the highest points of the trek.
-From here, we enjoy incredible panoramic views of the Vilcanota Mountain Range and its glaciers.
+On Day 2 of the Ausangate Climbing itinerary, we begin a steady ascent toward Jampa Pass (5,100 m), one of the highest trekking passes of the expedition.
+From the pass, we enjoy expansive views of the Vilcanota Mountain Range, glaciers, and high-altitude valleys.

 Day 3: Base Camp – Moraine Camp (5,500 m)